Leadership core: History

 In June 1989, shortly following the military's advance on Beijing to quell the protests, Deng said to other party leaders, "every leadership collective must have a core; a leading collective without a core is unreliable."
 Ostensibly, Deng was making a reference to the diffusion of power after the death of Mao.
 In response, Deng declared, Jiang Zemin would become the core of the "third generation" of Communist Party leaders.
 Jiang was referred to as a "core" in official documentation for the first time on November 9, 1989, at the closing of the Fifth Plenum of the 13th Central Committee.
 Deng called for the party leaders to "closely rally around the party center with Jiang Zemin as its core."
 The phrase was then oft-repeated as a familiar slogan in official party documentation thereafter, until the succession of Hu Jintao as party leader in 2002.

-Upon Hu's taking on the titles of the party and the state, Jiang refused to relinquish the chairmanship of the Central Military Commission until 2005, in a move that paralleled Deng holding the title in the 1980s, when the party was nominally run by other people.
+Deng stated:The core of our first generation of collective leadership was Chairman Mao.
+Because of that core, the “cultural revolution” did not bring the Communist Party down.
+Actually, I am the core of the second generation.
+Because of this core, even though we changed two of our leaders, the Party’s exercise of leadership was not affected but always remained stable.
+The third generation of collective leadership must have a core too; all you comrades present here should be keenly aware of that necessity and act accordingly.
+You should make an effort to maintain the core — Comrade Jiang Zemin, as you have agreed.
+From the very first day it starts to work, the new Standing Committee should make a point of establishing and maintaining this collective leadership and its core.Upon Hu's taking on the titles of the party and the state, Jiang refused to relinquish the chairmanship of the Central Military Commission until 2005, in a move that paralleled Deng holding the title in the 1980s, when the party was nominally run by other people.
 However, Jiang lacked Deng's clout, and was criticized by some members of the party for overstaying his term and meddling in the affairs of his successor.
 Jiang had stacked the Politburo Standing Committee, which made decisions based on consensus, with his own allies, constraining Hu's authority.
 Hu was therefore largely seen as a "first-among-equals" figure with his Standing Committee colleagues.
 Not only could he not rule by fiat, but that he never earned recognition as "core" was also a signal that he possibly even lacked the power of arbitration that was normally accorded to a "core" figure.
 In this leadership collective, Hu was never referred to explicitly as the new "core" of the party.
-Instead, the party documents used the phrase, "united around the party center with Comrade Hu Jintao as General Secretary."
+Instead, the party documents used the phrase, "united around the party center with Comrade Hu Jintao as General Secretary" (以胡锦涛同志为总书记的党中央).